gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 * When there are no price tags attached, determining sufficiency of consideration becomes more challenging.
 *Adequacy*: Fairness of comparable value

-The Law does not look into ADEQUACY of Consideration, and only looks at the SUFFICIENCY of Consideration.
+The Law ==does not look into ADEQUACY of Consideration==, and only looks at the SUFFICIENCY of Consideration.
+* The Courts respect **Party Autonomy** in Contract Law.
 	* `Chappell & Co Ltd v Nestle Co Ltd`
 		* Case Summary:
 			* Defendants Nestlé, contracted with a company that made gramophone records **to buy several recordings of music**.
 			* Plaintiffs Chappell & Co owned the copyright in these recordings.
 			* Defendant Nestlé offered to sell these records at a *discount price to anyone presenting three wrappers from their chocolate bars*.
 			* Plaintiffs Chappell & Co sought an injunction restraining the **manufacture and sale of the records** because they breached copyright.
 		* Legal Issue:
 			* Defendant Nestle argued the wrappers were PART OF the Consideration and this was not covered by the Copyright Act 1956, which only applied to monetary sales.
 			* The issue was then **whether the wrappers were Consideration for the SALE OF RECORDS** or whether they were merely a *qualification for buying the records*.
 		* Court Ruling:
-		* House of Lords held that the wrappers DID FORM PART OF the Consideration for the *sale of records* although they had *NO intrinsic economic value*.
+			* House of Lords held that ==the wrappers DID FORM PART OF the Consideration== for the *sale of records* although they had *NO intrinsic economic value*.

 ### Is Consideration SUFFICIENT?
 #### Moral Obligations
-* **Moral obligations** that DO NOT have economic value do not constitute sufficient Consideration, particularly because they are difficult to enforce.
+* **Moral obligations** that DO NOT have economic value do not constitute sufficient Consideration, particularly because they are difficult to enforce and encourage the wrong kind of behaviour.
 	* `White v Bluett`
 		 * Case Summary:
 			* Plaintiff White promised to release his Defendant son, Bluett from legal obligations to pay a sum of money, if Defendant Bluett would stop complaining about unequal treatment by the Plaintiff White in the distribution of assets among his children.
 		* Court Ruling:
 			* **Insufficient Consideration**
-		   * Since the issue being dealt with here is one of sufficiency (or the lack thereof) of consideration, we see that considerations that **lack economic value** like promising to stop complaining are HARD TO ENFORCE, especially when they relate to actions to be undertaken in the future.
+		   * Since the issue being dealt with here is one of sufficiency (or the lack thereof) of consideration, we see that considerations that **lack economic value**, especially those with ==moral obligation== like promising to stop complaining are HARD TO ENFORCE and ==ENCOURAGE THE WRONG BEHAVIOUR==, especially when they relate to actions to be undertaken in the future.

 #### Intangibles (Discretionary Promise)
 * *Discretionary promise*: Consideration would again be illusory where it was alleged to consist of **a promise the terms of which left performance entirely to the discretion of the PROMISOR**.
 A person does not provide consideration by promising to do something ‘if I feel like it’, or ‘unless I change my mind’.